PERSONAL NEEDS ALLOWANCE

 Medicaid pays for nursing homes to provide nursing services, dietary services, certain activities programs, room/bed, maintenance services, routine personal hygiene items and services, and medically related social services.
 However, Medicaid does not pay for personal items and services.
 Such items and services include:

-The Center for Elder Law & Justice and other advocates are calling on New York State to substantially increase the PNA.
+The Center for Elder Law & Justice and other advocates are calling on New York State to substantially increase the PNA with annual adjustments for inflation.
 However, we cannot do this without your voice.
-Please help accelerate efforts to increase the PNA for persons who live in nursing homes by sharing your story.
+Please help accelerate efforts to increase the PNA for persons who live in nursing homes by signing this petition and sharing your story.
 We want to hear from you!

 Lindsay Heckler, Esq., MPH